novelmartis/novelmartis.github.io/projects.md

   <h3 class="p_post_h">Reverse dictionary using a word-definition based graph search</h3>
   <img class="p_post" src="{{site.url}}/assets/revmap.png" height="200">
   <b>With:</b> <a href="https://www.linkedin.com/in/vardos/">Varad Choudhari</a> <br>
   <b>Summary:</b> A method to process any forward word dictionary to build a reverse dictionary, using a n-hop reverse search on a graph, through word definitions.
 Performs atleast as well as the state-of-the-art on a 3k lexicon.
-Doesn't scale well to 80k.
-Sets a new baseline.<br>
+Doesn't scale well to 80k.<br>
   <a href="https://arxiv.org/abs/1606.00025">COLING'16 Paper</a>, <a href="{{site.url}}/assets/coling2016_poster.pdf">COLING'16 Poster</a>, <a href="https://github.com/novelmartis/RD16demo">Code and Data</a><br>
   <b>Comments:</b> <a href="{{site.url}}/2016/11/06/reverse-dictionary">COLING paper in brief</a><br>
 </div>